jdkandersson/flake8-docstrings-complete/README.md

    and any characters within round brackets followed by a colon.
 3. The section ends if any line with zero or more whitespace characters is encountered or the end of the docstring is reached.

+## Future Ideas:

+- Check that argument, exceptions and attributes have non-empty description.
+- Check that arguments, exceptions and attributes have meaningful descriptions.